 Participants can choose to withdraw for any reason at any time during their involvement in the trial.
 The PI can also decide to withdraw participants based on clinical opinion at any time during the trial.
-This section does not include treatment discontinuation (see 8.2)

-Examples of a complete withdrawal from all trial related activity would be:
+This section does not include treatment discontinuation (see 8.2) Examples of a complete withdrawal from all trial related activity could be:

-- Participants who become ineligible due to some of the exclusion criteria listed in section 5.3 of the protocol, namely criterion (c), Dementia diagnosed according to MDS criteria, (d) Inability to attend or comply with treatment or follow-up scheduling,(g) Unwillingness to use an acceptable method of contraception for the duration of the trial if they are of childbearing potential (h) pregnancy or breast feeding. - any change in the participant's condition (i.e. the participant progresses to develop dementia) which warrants the use of cholinesterase inhibitor treatment which means equipoise no longer exists about the use of rivastigmine or other ChEi, - inability to attend or complete assessments that in the opinion of the investigator warrants withdrawal from the trial - intercurrent illness as determined by the PI.
+- Participants who become ineligible due to some of the exclusion criteria listed in section 5.3 of the protocol, namely criterion (c), Dementia diagnosed according to MDS criteria, (d) Inability to attend or comply with treatment or follow-up scheduling, (g) Unwillingness to use an acceptable method of contraception for the duration of the trial if they are of childbearing potential (h) pregnancy or breast feeding. - Inability to complete assessments that in the opinion of the investigator warrants withdrawal from the trial - Intercurrent illness as determined by the PI.

-In the event of any form of withdrawal, participants will be requested to return the treatment packs to their local recruiting hospital pharmacy department.
+In the event of any form of withdrawal, participants will be requested to return the treatment packs in accordance with the trial specific instruction.
 Data obtained up to this point will be retained for analysis.